stellHex/MindSet/README.md

 # MindSet

 MindSet is a language based on set theory.
-It has only one data type, the set, one atomic datum, the empty set `{}`, and one persistent variable, `U`, which at the start of the program is equal to the input.
+It has only one data type, the set, one atomic datum, the empty set `{}`, and one persistent variable, `U`, which at the start of the program is equal to the input (sort of, see execution).

 ## Overview

 - Sets are defined via curly braces and commas, as in Python.
-Extraneous commas are ignored. me
 - Most lines are simply evaluated, and `U` is set to the result.
 A line is considered not to end until all `{}` and `()` have been closed.
 - Operators are all either binary infix, or unary postfix.
 - For convenience, the (nonnegative) integers can be written in their ordinary base 10 form instead of their set theoretic form; they will be translated for program execution.\*